timoniq/telegrinder/docs/tutorial/en/3_functional_bits.md

 Thats a function which allows us to safely divide `a` by `b`.
 Since we cannot divide by zero, in case we get it as a divisor we return `Error`.
 If everything is great, we get `Ok` with an actual result of the division.

-Fntypes provides many built-in utilities to work with its instances.
+kungfu provides many built-in utilities to work with its instances.

 One of them, which you have probably seen already is `.unwrap()`.